oktadev/okta-spring-jx-example/README.md

-# Spring Boot, Angular, and OAuth's 🥇 Standard: Authorization Code Flow!
+# CI/CD for Spring Boot with Jenkins X and Kubernetes

-This example app shows how to use [Spring Boot](https://spring.io/projects/spring-boot) and [Angular](https://angular.io) in a singular artifact.
+This example app shows how to CI/CD a [Spring Boot](https://spring.io/projects/spring-boot) and [Angular](https://angular.io) app using [Jenkins X](https://jenkins-x.io) and [Kubernetes](https://kubernetes.io/).

-> Make JAR, not WAR! -- [Josh Long](https://twitter.com/starbuxman)

-If you want to be a kick-ass developer, you should write tests.
-I know it sucks and it seems like it sucks the life out of you, but it's totally worthwhile in the end.
-If you expect a system or example to live on the internet for more than a year, it needs automated nightly tests to prove it.

-Please read [Deploy Your Secure Spring Boot + Angular PWA as a Single Artifact](https://developer.okta.com/blog/2018/06/18/spring-boot-angular-auth-code-flow) to learn more about the app you're about to make into an _awesome artifact_.
+Please read [Add CI/CD to Your Spring Boot App with Jenkins X and Kubernetes]() to learn how to continuously test and deploy this application using Jenkins X.

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js](https://nodejs.org/).

-> Note: I challenge you to install Java 11 and make it work with this example.
-I'll send you a free 🍺 somehow!

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.